The Sakura of Kawazu

 Trains usually stop at Kawazu Station, but be careful not to step on those who don’t!

-Alternatively, we also recommend to rent a car, since riding among Izu’s landscape is just amazing.
+Alternatively, we also recommend to rent a car, since riding among Izu’s landscape is just charming.

 Aiming to see the early blooming, I visited Kawazu in February: I remember I saw some cherry trees from the train before getting off at the station.